Monika-Chaudhary/DevOps-Projects/README.md

-# DevOps-Projects
+# DevOps-Projects2
-Deploying React-Django app With Jenkins Pipeline
+Deploying React-Django app With Jenkins Pipeline and push its image to DockerHub

+Pre-requisite:
+Java
+Jenkins
+Docker
+DockerHub